ShaikhWahid99/Backend_Intern_Assessment/README.md

 ## Notes
 - CORS is configured in the backend to allow the local frontend and the deployed frontend origin.
 Adjust `origin` in `backend/app.js` as needed.
--Admin users are created by updating the role field in the database
+- Admin users are created by updating the role field in the database
 - Admin accounts cannot be deactivated via the UI; inactive admins can be re‑activated.
--JWT authentication is stateless, so logout is handled client-side by removing the token
+- JWT authentication is stateless, so logout is handled client-side by removing the token